minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

   $ qrencode -t ansiutf8 < config.txt
   ```

+## Extras

+## Configure additional clients

+For each additional client, you need to install the WireGuard software, and reuse the key pair before created for it and write it's configuration file.
+This time you'll already know the server's public key and endpoint from the start.

 ## Configure additional servers

 At this point, we have defined a Virtual Private Network in the `10.0.0.1/24` network range where MiniBolt is at `10.0.0.1` and your client at `10.0.0.2`.
 You could use any other [private IP range](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses).
 Here we chose `10.0.0.1/24` because it stands out and is not likely to collide with any other network from your machines.

+### Use your router’s DDNS preconfigured provider

+Some routers have support for Dynamic DNS providers like NO-IP or deSEC, out of the box, and you just need to select the right option (“deSEC”, “desec.io”, “dedyn”, NoIP or similar).
+For example, if you run a router with the OpenWRT operation system, watch out for the “desec.io” provider.

+If your router does not have deSEC preconfigured, the configuration procedure will depend on the specific type of router which is why we can’t provide a tutorial for all of them.
+However, most of the time it boils down to entering the following details in your router configuration:

+  * Provider: select on the drop-down, the provider ID, e.g. www.no-ip.com
+  * Domain name: the full name of the domain you want to update, e.g. yoursubdomain.dedyn.io
+  * Username: selected username or email of the previously created account
+  * Password/Token secret (long random string for authentication, displayed after sign-up)

 ---